flying3615/confluence-ts-client-mcp/README.md

 ### Available MCP Tools

+#### Confluence Tools
 - `getPageById`: Get a Confluence page by its ID
-- `searchPagesByTitle`: Search for pages by title
+- `searchPagesByTitle`: Search for Confluence pages by title (optionally within a space)
-- `getPagesInSpace`: Get all pages in a specific space
-- `getChildPages`: Get child pages of a page
-- `getAllSpaces`: Get all accessible spaces
-- `getPageHistory`: Get page history versions
-- `getPageComments`: Get page comments
+- `getPageComments`: Get comments on a Confluence page
-- `getPageAttachments`: Get page attachments
+- `getPageAttachments`: Get attachments on a Confluence page (with optional filters)
-- `getRelatedPages`: Find topically related pages
+- `getRelatedPages`: Find pages that are topically related to a given page

-- `getRecentlyUpdated`: Get recently updated content
+#### Jira Tools
+- `getJiraIssue`: Get a Jira issue by its key (e.g., PROJECT-123)
-- `getContentByLabel`: Get content by label
+- `getSprintIssues`: Get all issues in a sprint, optionally filtered by issue types
+- `getRelatedIssues`: Find related issues for a given Jira issue
+- `getActiveSprintIssues`: Get all issues in the current active sprint for a given Jira board

 ## Error Handling